DesmondNoel/ThreadMisdirection/README.md

 How does this work?

-Main.cpp contains a simple function that modifies the thread memory to change how the thread executes.
+Thread-Misdirection.cpp contains a simple method that modifies the thread memory to change how the thread executes.

 Why should I use it?